ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 There's plenty of APIs for graphics.
 Some are high-level, some low-level.
 For example, [[Canvas 2D Drawing API]] and SVG are high-level while WebGL is low-level.
 Some go on top of those, like three.js.
 Canvas is **immediate mode API**, while SVG is a **retained mode API***.
 #### Immediate vs Retained
 In an immediate mode API, it's immediately converted into pixels on the screen.
 We cannot access the rectangle after the command.
 In retained, there are objects that you can access.

+## Buffers
+Buffers are memory used to st